klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 With that out of the way, here's the three-pronged high-level framework that I'm using to make my decision in this case, and I'm hoping it'll be useful beyond the context of the pandemic.

 - **Known vs unknown risk:** in the case of the virus, known risk is small whether I vaccinate or not.
 But unknown risk is much bigger with the vaccine.
-- **Baysian thinking:** assuming that both sides are equally-likely to be wrong _a priori_, and given the incentives and emotions at play, which side is more likely to be wrong _a posteriori_?
+- **Bayesian thinking:** assuming that both sides are equally-likely to be wrong _a priori_, and given the incentives and emotions at play, which side is more likely to be wrong _a posteriori_?
 Seeing how the vaccine side has basically turned into an angry mob with the politics behind them, I think they are more likely to make a judgement error (consciously or not).
 - **Irreversible actions:** is one of the two choices irreversible?
 Yes, taking the vaccine is irreversible.
 Waiting is not.

 While everything written below is very specific to the current context, I think the criteria above are reusable for any decision that invovles risk.